-The U.S. Office of Personnel Management’s Center for Leadership Development in partnership with the Honolulu-Pacific Federal Executive Board is proud to offer its annual Pacific Leadership Academy (PLA) Program in Honolulu, Hawaii.
+The Honolulu-Pacific Federal Executive Board is proud to offer its annual Pacific Leadership Academy (PLA) Program in Honolulu, Hawaii.
 The Pacific Leadership Program began in 2003 and has graduated more than 1000 mid-to-senior level Fellows.
 This program is designed to meet the leadership development needs of selected federal professionals at the GS-13-15 and military equivalent levels (Senior Leader) and GS-09-12 and military equivalent levels (Emerging Leader) who work in federal government organizations in the Pacific Rim.

 The foundation for the Academy’s leadership program is a series of managerial/leadership competencies, knowledge, skills and behavior that are critical for success.
 These competencies are based on research done by the U.S. Office of Personnel Management with modifications to fit the needs of federal agencies in the Pacific region.